Pseudogap-induced change in the nature of the Lifshitz transition in the two-dimensional Hubbard model: Numerical Results

 \subsection{Fermi surface and Green's functions zeroes evolution in the pseudogap phase}

-It is well established from ARPES spectra on various cuprates\cite{damascelli_2003} that in going from the overdoped to the underdoped side of the cuprate phase diagram a large FL-like FS breaks into pieces, known as as Fermi arcs.
-CDMFT studies\cite{PhysRevLett.95.106402,BGK06} have proven that this phenomenon can be well accounted for as the correlation effect coming from doping a Mott insulator.
-Subsequent studies have pointed out that this phenomenon can be understood in terms of a novel kind of doping-driven Mott transition, which, differently from the usual one describing the transition between a FL metal and a Mott insulator, describes the transition from a FL metal into a pseudogap metal.\cite{Sordi2010_PRL, Sordi2011_PRB, helena_prl,Wu2018PseudogapTopology}
+It is well established from ARPES spectra on various cuprates~\cite{damascelli_2003} that in going from the overdoped to the underdoped side of the cuprate phase diagram a large FL-like FS breaks into pieces, known as as Fermi arcs.
+CDMFT studies~\cite{PhysRevLett.95.106402,BGK06} have proven that this phenomenon can be well accounted for as the correlation effect coming from doping a Mott insulator.
+Subsequent studies have pointed out that this phenomenon can be understood in terms of a novel kind of doping-driven Mott transition, which, differently from the usual one describing the transition between a FL metal and a Mott insulator, describes the transition from a FL metal into a pseudogap metal~\cite{Sordi2010_PRL, Sordi2011_PRB, helena_prl,Wu2018PseudogapTopology}.

-In Fig.~\ref{AKw1} we display the CDMFT spectral function $A(\mathbf{k}, i\omega \rightarrow 0)$ from the overdoped to the underdoped side and we show that indeed this spectral intensity well portrays the physical picture of the FS breaking into arcs described in ARPES experiments.\cite{damascelli_2003} In the following, we aim to discuss how, within our CDMFT approach, these spectral functions are related to the appearance of singularities in the Green's function known as ``zeroes''.\cite{PM} We shall show that the key role in the change of FS topology is played by lines of zeroes of the Green's function, where the properties of the system become non-FL.
+In Fig.~\ref{AKw1} we display the CDMFT spectral function $A(\mathbf{k}, i\omega \rightarrow 0)$ from the overdoped to the underdoped side and we show that indeed this spectral intensity well portrays the physical picture of the FS breaking into arcs described in ARPES experiments~\cite{damascelli_2003}.
+In the following, we aim to discuss how, within our CDMFT approach, these spectral functions are related to the appearance of singularities in the Green's function known as ``zeroes''~\cite{PM}.
+We shall show that the key role in the change of FS topology is played by lines of zeroes of the Green's function, where the properties of the system become non-FL.

 Fermi liquids are characterized by the presence of poles in the Green's function, which determine the FS lines in momentum space.
 In strong coupling systems however zeroes of the Green's functions (divergences of the self-energy) can also appear.
 For instance, the absence of Green's function poles inside a Mott insulating gap, replaced by lines of zeroes of the Green's function, is the typical hallmark of a Mott insulator.
-In the doped Mott insulator, a coexistence of both poles and zeroes of the Green's function is at the origin of the pseudogap phase.\cite{PM,sakai2009evolution,sakai2010doped}
+In the doped Mott insulator, a coexistence of both poles and zeroes of the Green's function is at the origin of the pseudogap phase~\cite{PM,sakai2009evolution,sakai2010doped,FSslab2025}.
+Note that in the doped Hubbard model phase diagram~\cite{helena_prl}, the pseudogap phase is observed for large values of $U$; for weak interactions, the system ground state is a FL.

 To determine the poles and the zeroes lines of the Green's function, it is useful to define the renormalized energy, $r(\mathbf{k}, i\omega)=\mbox{Re}[-1/G(\mathbf{k}, i\omega)]= \mbox{Re}[\Sigma(\mathbf{k}, i\omega)]+\xi_{\mathbf{k}}$ (see Appendix~\ref{renener} for plots of $r(\mathbf{k}, i\omega)$ for a chosen value of $\mu$).
 The lattice Green's function $G(\mathbf{k}, i\omega)$ is determined with the cumulant periodization (detailed in Appendix~\ref{cumulant}).
 The FS is given by the zeroes of $r(\mathbf{k}, i\omega)$ at the Fermi level ($i\omega\rightarrow0$ limit), while the Green's function zeroes correspond to the divergences of $r(\mathbf{k}, i\omega\rightarrow0)$.
 Results for $U=8.0$ and different values of the chemical potential/doping are shown in Fig.~\ref{FSandzeros} in the first quadrant of the BZ: the FS is represented by the blue curves, while the Green's function zeroes are in red.
 We observe a fast changing of such lines within the pseudogap phase.